Treatment & Medication

 You can also read APDA’s published supplements on Parkinson’s medication:

-Some patients with Parkinson’s disease may benefit from deep brain stimulation (DBS), a surgical therapy that has been FDA approved for over a decade.
+Some patients with Parkinson’s disease may benefit from deep brain stimulation (DBS), a surgical therapy that has been FDA approved for over a decade, or Focused ultrasound (FUS), a more recently-approved procedure.
 DBS involves implanting an electrode into a targeted area of the brain, usually the subthalamic nucleus (STN) or the globus pallidus interna (GPI).
-The implants can be done on one side or both sides of the brain as needed.
+The implants are placed on one side or both sides of the brain as needed.
 The electrodes are stimulated through a connection to a pacemaker-like device located under the skin in the chest.
-Patients that are considered good candidates for this procedure are those with a robust response to Levodopa, no significant cognitive or psychiatric problems, and no significant problems with balance.
-The procedure can help patients with medication-resistant tremors.
-It can also help patients who have significant motor fluctuations in which medication response varies during the day and dyskinesias or extra movements may occur as a side effect of medication.

 Lifestyle changes

+Research has shown that exercise is incredibly important for people with PD and can help alleviate and potentially slow the progression of symptoms.
 A proper exercise program can include cardiorespiratory exercise (fitness training), resistance exercises (strength training), flexibility exercises (stretching), and gait and balance training.
 Read more about exercise and Parkinson’s in APDA’s Be Active & Beyond exercise guide.

 A healthy diet can increase energy, maximize the potential of medications, and promote overall well-being.
 Watch our webinars for more information on health topics: